Hirooki Goto: Bishamon (2020–present)

-IWGP World Heavyweight Champion (2025–present)

 After winning the annual New Japan Ranbo at Wrestle Kingdom 19, Goto challenged Zack Sabre Jr. for the IWGP World Heavyweight Championship at The New Beginning in Osaka.
 At the event, Goto defeated Sabre, to win his first world championship.
 He dedicated his win to his deceased father and celebrated with his son and daughter.
 On March 6 at the NJPW 53rd Anniversary Show, Goto made his first successful title defense against Hiroshi Tanahashi.
 During the 2025 New Japan Cup in March 15, Goto successfully defended his title against Yuji Nagata.
 On April 5 at Sakura Genesis, Goto successfully defended his title against New Japan Cup winner David Finlay.
 A week later at Windy City Riot, Goto successfully defended his title against Shota Umino.
 On May 4 at Wrestling Dontaku, Goto successfully defended his title against Callum Newman.
 At Dominion 6.15 on June 15, Goto defeated Shingo Takagi in a successful defense; with the win, he broke the reign record and combined record for most successful title defenses with seven.
 Goto's reign as the IWGP World Heavyweight Champion ended when he lost to Sabre Jr. at Tanahashi Jam on June 29.
 It was later revealed that Goto suffered an elbow injury and was forced to pull out of the G1 Climax tournament.
-On October 13 at King of Pro-Wrestling, Goto returned to confront the newly crowned IWGP World Heavyweight Champion Konosuke Takeshita.
+On October 13 at King of Pro-Wrestling, Goto returned to confront and challenged the newly crowned IWGP World Heavyweight Champion Konosuke Takeshita.
+On November 2 at Final Homecoming, Goto failed to regain the title from Takeshita.

+On January 19, 2026 during the Road to The New Beginning tour, Bishamon and Boltin Oleg as Bishamon-tin defeated TMDK to win the NEVER Openweight 6-Man Tag Team Championship, this marked Bishamon's third reign with the title.
+On Night 2 of Wrestling Dontaku on May 4, 2026, Bishamon-tin lost their titles to the United Empire (Great-O-Khan, Henare, and Will Ospreay).